OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 Company Overview and Background

-Wistia is a video hosting solution that is geared towards hosting and managing video and audio content.
+Wistia is a video hosting solution geared towards hosting and managing video and audio content.
 This platform has been serving the online streaming industry for over a decade.

-Wistia was originally created by students to serve educational institutions and businesses, primarily.
-However, the platform is now more geared towards marketing.
+Students originally created Wistia to primarily serve educational institutions and business.
+However, the platform is now more geared toward marketing.

 Key Features